Developing Your Competency Framework – Linking Skills to Company Objectives

 What Is A Competency Framework?

-To help you grasp this concept, below is a sample competency for Skill DB Pro.
+In order to help you grasp this concept, below is a sample competency for Skill DB Pro.

-As a company, one competency that supports our growth is “Ability to Guide Development with Customer Needs in Mind”
+As a company, one competency that supports our growth is “Ability to Guide Development with Customer Needs in Mind”.

 Ability to Guide Development with Customer Needs in Mind